anyaleewahal/anyaleewahal.github.io/_pages/research.md

 Giordano, M., and **A. Wahal**.
 2022.
 “The Water Wars Myth: India, China and the Brahmaputra.”
 United States Institute of Peace.
 December 8, 2022. [https://www.usip.org/publications/2022/12/water-wars-myth-india-china-and-brahmaputra/](https://www.usip.org/publications/2022/12/water-wars-myth-india-china-and-brahmaputra/)

 **Wahal, A**.
 2022.
 “On International Treaties, the United States Refuses to Play Ball.”
 Council on Foreign Relations.
 January 7, 2022. [https://www.cfr.org/blog/international-treaties-united-states-refuses-play-ball](https://www.cfr.org/blog/international-treaties-united-states-refuses-play-ball).

-## WORKING PAPERS
-**Wahal, A.**, E. Mendenhall, and M. Giordano.
-2023.
-“Water in the West: Analyzing the Impact of Colorado River Basin Shortages on Farming and Development in Arizona.”